 Restorative Justice (RJ) brings the people who are affected by a dispute, conflict or a crime and those responsible for it together to talk.
 It gives everyone involved the opportunity to discuss the issues that they're having.
 This helps them to agree on a positive way to change behaviours and move forward.

-A few years ago we took part in a pilot with West Midlands Police to see if we could use RJ as a tool to resolve ASB and neighbor disputes.
+A few years ago we took part in a pilot with West Midlands Police to see if we could use RJ as a tool to resolve ASB and neighbour disputes.
 The project was so successful that we decided to appoint our own Restorative Justice Officer.

 Not many housing associations have a designated RJ Officer so we're proud to be able to offer this service.
 It means that our customers can now sign themselves up and we can set up meetings more quickly without involving the police.